silx-kit/silx-training/software_engineering/1_Project/index.rst

 Why MIT instead of GPL or LGPL?
     -> GPL enforce publication of any derived code
-    -> LGPL enforce publication of any modification Why MIT instead of BSD ?
+    -> LGPL enforce publication of any modification of the original work Why MIT instead of BSD ?
     -> Different version of BSD, complexify a bit
 Why MIT instead of Apache 2.0 ?